wolf128058/mc-dealer-yml2json/README.md

 - a scheduled job providing the yml-files in the subdirectory "data"
 - a scheduled job that runs the python script data-yml2json.py to generate the json data.
 You can use the same job to run those two tasks one after another.
 See [example-batch-script](mc-dealer-copy-execute.bat)
 - a webserver, that provides all the files.
 You may want to protect the data-Subdirectory.
 Feel free to use htacccess or similiar.
+- If you have [Josh's More Foods](https://modrinth.com/datapack/joshs-more-foods/) installed, there is a [script](assets/items/joshs-more-foods/rp-downloader.py) for you to download the neccesary images.
+Run it once.